 Your business and your personal life are two different things, however, there is one thing that they both have in common – you.
-The way you treat yourself – your daily routine – will definitely have an effect on your business.
+The way you treat yourself – your daily routine – will affect your business.

 The ultimate success of your business can come down to the simple things you do every day.
 Do you sleep too much or too little?
 Do you exercise regularly or not at all?
 Do you eat everything or do you eat right?
 Here are some essential daily routines for success for your startup: